RadiOrakel

 radiOrakel (lit.
 Radio Oracle) is a feminist radio station in Oslo, Norway, broadcasting on 99,3 MHz in the Oslo area and through Internet streaming.
 Based at the Blitz House, it is widely believed to be the world's first feminist radio station. radiOrakel promotes an inclusive, intersectional feminism, and has said that "radiOrakel believes that feminism should be for everyone" and that "we believe that feminism must be inclusive in order to be progressive and continue to set the agenda for the societal development we want.
 Equality and inclusion must have room for everyone, regardless of gender, sexual orientation, work or beliefs." radiOrakel is open to all feminists regardless of gender or sexual orientation.
-The radio station is however known for prioritizing music by women and queer people.
+The radio station is however known for prioritizing music by women and queer people. radiOrakel maintains a close association with the Initiative for Inclusive Feminism and was among the signatories of a 2025 call for an inclusive feminism with around 30 other Norwegian organizations.